Deep Learning for Multi-View Stereo via Plane Sweep: A Survey: Method

 \subsubsection{Coarse to Fine}

 Making prediction in a coarse-to-fine pattern is another solution of reducing massive memory consumption.
 Literally, the network predicts a coarse depth map and then finer results are yielded based on former ones.
 Coarse predictions are usually based on downsampled images of lower resolution and fine predictions are on higher resolution images.
 This practice adopts encoder-decoder architectures where low-res feature maps contain more low frequency components and high frequency is more found in high-res feature maps.
 The ways of making use of coarse prediction are different.
 Cas-MVSNet~\cite{gu2020cascade} regenerates cost volumes by warping feature maps with a smaller depth range around previous coarse prediction.
-Fig.~\ref{fig:cascade} illustrates the effect of cascade rewarping.
+Cascade rewarping at stage $k+1$ is based on Eq.~\ref{equ:homo} by setting $d = d^{(k)}+\Delta^{(k+1)} $, whose homography is

+where $k$ denotes the number of stages, $d^{(k)}$ is the estimated depth value at stage $k$ and $\Delta^{(k+1)}$ is the residual depth to be determined in the current stage.

 UCS-Net~\cite{cheng2020deep} obtains uncertainty from coarse prediction to aid finer prediction.
 Note that both RNN and coarse-to-fine regularization methods allow finer division of depth but they focus on different cases.
-RNN regularization allows larger $D$ so the scalability is better; coarse-to-fine regularization enables an adaptive depth interval for finer prediction, leading to ability of constructing delicate details.
+RNN regularization allows larger $D$ so there can be more hypothetical depth planes; coarse-to-fine regularization enables an adaptive subdivision of depth interval for finer prediction, leading to ability of constructing delicate details.